Skigim/screeps/docs/ARCHITECTURE.md

 2. **SpawnManager** (`src/managers/SpawnManager.ts`)
    - Imports all RCL configs
    - Automatically selects the correct config based on room's RCL
+   - **Fallback Logic**: If a config doesn't exist for the current RCL, it uses the highest available config (e.g., if RCL 5 but only RCL 1-3 configs exist, uses RCL 3)
    - Handles spawn logic for all RCL levels
    - Spawns creeps based on priority and target counts